The Craxford Family Magazine Red Pages

 The Eve Trophy

 She was certainly the most outstanding lady bowler at Southgate at that time and mention is made in several Committee Minutes of her achievements.
 First winner with Mrs Roberts of the EWBA Pairs in 1932 and singles winner of the Eastbourne Tournament in 1933 appear to have been just the beginning of her many achievements.
 No mention is made of her taking up the post of EWBA President in 1936, her many years as Secretary of Middlesex, her County Presidency in 1950 or of her many International appearances.
-One reference to her standing as an international champion can be seen in this article from The Mercury newpaper of Hobart, Tasmania.
+One reference to her standing as an international champion can be seen in the article from The Mercury newpaper of Hobart, Tasmania.

 The first lady to be mentioned in the Minutes is Mrs Craxford in 1926 when she and the other seven ladies who were playing for Southgate against Canbury Ladies on 26th May wrote to the Secretary 'complaining of the conduct of our members in hurrying them off the green'.
 The incident is mentioned in two following Committee Minutes but there is no record of an apology!!
 Reading further minutes I imagine that the Committee sometimes thought of her as a thorn in their side when she sent yet another letter to the Secretary about something or other.
 However her requests for use of the green for Middlesex ladies to play other counties were always granted.